 In this blog, you’ll discover:

-Graphs are primarily used to translate raw data, and it shows the data trend over time.
-A graph is a two-dimensional structure with a horizontal line at the bottom, and a vertical line by the side.
+Graphs are primarily used to translate raw data, and they show the data trend over time.
+A graph is a two-dimensional structure with a horizontal line at the bottom and a vertical line by the side.
 The horizontal line is called the X-axis, while the vertical line is called the Y-axis.

 A graph uses lines or curves to show the relationship (or correlation) between a data set.
 Mathematically, a graph is a diagram that shows the correlation (or relationship) between two or more sets of measurements or numbers.